tangmf/Assignment2/README.md

 * As a car driver, I need to find a place to park.
 Using the web application, I will allow the website to know my location, and from my location, the website will find out the nearest places to park.
 I can then copy the location of the car park I would like to park in, and paste it on the map as my destination.
 I can then click on my current location, which will generate a route between one location to the other.
 I can then have the directions to go to the car park.

 * As a car driver, I would like to find out information about car parks in Singapore.
 I can go the Search Page and enter in the keyword of the Car Park I want to find out about .
+I can also click the settings button, which will dropdown a bunch of options I can customize.
+After selecting which types of carparks I am interested in, I can click the "Search" button.
 The website will then show the details of the car park.
 The details include carpark id, development, lot type, lot availability and location (in longitude,latitude).

 ## [3] Features